 So what have you studied and when did you get into Digital Marketing first?

 I’ve never studied anything, I’ve never been studying at University – I wouldn’t know what happens in those places, so I don’t have any qualification.
 I started working in a personal training college as a personal trainer, and then they needed some help building a website, so I taught myself how to build a website and how to do digital marketing for them.
 And then their sales went through the roof, from £2,000 to £250,000 per month just by the digital marketing I did for the company.

 So, I kind of learned that I was good at that and I developed a passion for it.
 And when I came over to the UK, as personal trainers don’t get paid very much money here, so I thought why not to do digital marketing?
-So I got a job for a company doing it, then one thing leads to the next one, to The Apprentice, and that was the offer that I had from Lord Sugar.
+So I got a job in a company doing it, then one thing leads to the next one, to The Apprentice, and that was the offer that I had from Lord Sugar.

 How do the Australians feel relating to the UK?
 I’ve always wondered whether you still feel you’re “under the Crown” or more independent?
 How do you feel?

 It feels like… well, on a map, when you look how far Australia is from the UK, it’s the opposite side of the world, but it feels like we’re next-door neighbours, or brothers and sisters.
 We feel very British in Australia, the Queen and the Monarch are very respected in Australia – I mean, we have the Union Jack on our flag – there is a British feeling, and everyone is very similar to the British people.
 There are small niche people in Australia that think we should be more independent, but it doesn’t get much voice: we’re proudly part of the Commonwealth, and I only feel, I mean, that I only moved to a country where the weather is worse, but I’m still kind of in the same country.

 Are there any differences when it comes to the job market in the UK and Australia?